fiorix/freegeoip/README.md

 freegeoip.net is a public web service for searching [geolocation](http://en.wikipedia.org/wiki/Geolocation) of IP addresses.
-This is freegeoip.net's web server source code, and scripts for generating the database.
+This is the source code of freegeoip.net's web server and script for building the IP database.

 ## Overview